 I am a civic hacker* based in Washington, DC.
 Currently I am...

-Developer “At Large” for LARSA, Inc., a structural engineering software company that makes sure bridges don’t collapse.
+Developer (and more) at LARSA, Inc., which sells structural engineering software that makes sure bridges don’t collapse.

-My book on Open Government Data (2012) is the culmination of several years of thinking about the principles behind the open government data movement in the United States.
-Topics include principles, uses for transparency and civic engagement, a brief legal history, data quality, civic hacking, and paradoxes in transparency.
+My book Open Government Data: The Book (2012) discusses the principles behind the open government data movement in the United States, including uses for transparency and civic engagement, a brief legal history, data quality, civic hacking, and paradoxes in transparency.

-I’m a locavore who once long ago wanted to be a FBI profiler.
-I hold a Ph.D. from the University of Pennsylvania where I studied linguistics.
-When I grow up I want to be a Rupert Murdoch, and to further that goal the departmental signs that used to hang in The New York Times’s old newsroom like “Metro Reporters” and “Maps” now live in my bedroom.
+I once long ago wanted to be a FBI profiler, and now I dream of being a chef, or the newspaper editor in Spiderman.
+The department signs that used to hang in The New York Times’s old newsroom like “Metro Reporters” and “Maps” now live in my bedroom.
+I collect antique maps.

 Some of my photography:

 “As certain as my heart is ticking, I'm certain no living chicken // Has ever so clearly commanded a living cook before // With an utterance so clear and shocking that even I could not ignore. // Quoth the chicken, ‘Fry some more.’” -- Alton Brown in Good Eats